 There are many effective treatments for Obsessive Compulsive Disorder, which are offered by our integrative team of Brain Health Experts.

-Before using any medication, whether it is prescribed or over the counter, please consider whether you are hearty, reactive, and/or sensitive, how medication may affect you and what the side effects may be.
-Does the treatment outweigh the possible side effect?
+Before using any medication, prescribed or over the counter, please think about whether you are a hearty, reactive, and/or sensitive person.
+Consider how medications usually affect you and what the side effects may be.
+Does the treatment outweigh the possible side effects?
 Before taking any medication, discuss your medical history with your PCP or licensed provider.
-This also goes for homeopathics, herbal remedies, and aroma therapies.
+This also goes for homeopathic, herbal remedies, and aroma therapies.
 Dr. Sharon Barrett, M.D. is our Psychopharmacologist as a part of the Brain Health Team.

 - Cognitive Behavioral Therapy